 Once the immediate safety of the student is assured the staff member should raise the concern of self-harm with the Principal, and contact should be made with the student's parent/carer, unless doing so places the student at further risk of harm.
-The Record of Concern module within the SPCMS should be used to record the self-harming behaviour and document the response of the school.
+The Record of Concern module within the Engage - SP ROC reporting pathway should be used to record the self-harming behaviour and document the response of the school.